 For nearly 2,000 years, a series of bridges has spanned the River Thames in London.
 The “Old” London Bridge of nursery rhyme fame was a stone bridge built by Peter of Colechurch, an architect and priest, between 1176 and 1209.
 It replaced various wooden bridges built by the Roman founders of London from AD 50–1176.

+Two other wooden bridges were built and subsequently destroyed during this turbulent time in England’s early history.
 Due to uneven construction, the bridge required frequent repairs yet survived more than 600 years.

 The London Bridge in Lake Havasu City